lightpaycashproject/LCHj/README.md

 ### Welcome to colx

-The colxj library is a Java implementation of the COLX protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of COLX Core.
+The lightpaycashj library is a Java implementation of the COLX protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of COLX Core.
 It comes with full documentation and some example apps showing how to use it.

 ### Technologies